Broiler Chickens (Meat Chickens)

-Over 550 million chickens are slaughtered each year in Australia, enduring a short, miserable life in confinement – typically crammed in dark sheds – some of which contain 60,000 chickens.
+Over 664 million chickens are slaughtered each year in Australia, enduring a short, miserable life in confinement – typically crammed in dark sheds with tens of thousands of other chickens.
 They cannot express natural behaviour, such as spreading their wings and bathing in dirt.
-Due to such confinement, they are de-beaked so they won’t peck one another.
-It’s natural for hens to ‘sort out’ a pecking order, but with such volumes, impossible for them to do so – instead they endure a frustrating fight for food full of hormones, accelerating their growth.

 The Australian Model Code of Practice for Domestic Poultry provides no protection for meat chickens – rather, it assists the industry providing exemptions from prosecution.
 This means practices such as feeding dead chickens to other chickens, and sheer neglect, are believed to be commonplace.
 An example of neglect in Victoria (Tip Top Livestock) saw more than 86,000 chickens across six sites starved to death while those who survived had resorted to cannibalism, showing signs of distress, lameness and parasitic disease, as reported by the Herald Sun in 2015.
 No jail time was served.

-At the slaughterhouse, chickens are usually clamped upside down on a conveyor that typically leads to an electrified water bath which is supposed to stun them, then onto a throat-cutting device or person - still alive and panicking.
+Slaughterhouses who use electrical stunning will hang the chickens upside down on a conveyor that typically leads to an electrified water bath before reaching the blades which cut their throat.
 From here they proceed into a scalding tank to loosen feathers before plucking.
-There are cases where chickens are steamed via the 50-degree scolding tank while they're still alive.
+As some chickens will lift their bodies to avoid the electrical bath, there are cases where chickens are still conscious when they reach the blade and scalding tanks.

 Lives not lived

 The natural lifespan of a chicken is 8-10 years.
-Compare that to 35 days, of which the chicken cannot express themselves or live any kind of meaningful existence.
+Compare that to the 35 day lifespan of a broiler chicken, the entirety of which the chicken cannot express themselves or live any kind of meaningful existence.
 Chickens are recognised to display intelligent, complex behaviour, are very social creatures, and have distinct ways of communicating with one another.
 They can recognise individuals and studies have shown they worry about the lives of their fellow chickens and the future itself (and in modern-day Australia, for very good reason).

 What are we doing?